-1. Not all atheists are bigots like Dawkins and Harris.
+1. Not all atheists are bigots towards religion

-Atheist humanist philosopher Richard Norman believes that we need to work together as religious and non-religious people if progress is to ever take place in dialogue.
-In this case simple, inaccurate generalizations will not help:
+Atheist humanist philosopher Richard Norman believes that religious and non-religious people must work together if progress is to ever take place in dialogue.
+He contends that simple, inaccurate generalizations will not help:

 “Humanism is more than atheism, it is about putting humanist beliefs and values into practice and trying to make the world a better place.
 And that is impossible unless we’re prepared to cooperate with others who share those values, including those for whom the values are inseparable from a religious commitment . . .
 We have problems enough in the world.
 The threats of climate change, global poverty, war and repression and intolerance can never be countered unless we are prepared to work together on the basis of a shared humanity.
 Simplistic generalizations about religion don’t help” (1).

-2. The question of God’s existence is no trivial matter.
+2. God’s existence is not a trivial matter

-Widely read atheist existentialist Jean-Paul Sartre explains what he believes the consequences are if one rejects belief in a creator God; he claimed that “If God does not exist… man is in consequence forlorn, for he cannot find anything to depend upon, either within or outside himself” (44).
+The atheist existentialist Jean-Paul Sartre explains what he believes the consequences are if one rejects belief in a creator God: “If God does not exist… man is in consequence forlorn, for he cannot find anything to depend upon, either within or outside himself” (44).

-3. Many atheists are critical of fundamentalist New Atheism.
+3. Many atheists are critical of New Atheism

-Not much is new about the New Atheists other than their increased intensity of vitriol and anti-religious polemic.
-But such tactics don’t hold water with everyone, many atheists included.
+Not much is new about the New Atheists other than a hyped intensity with which they disdain all things religion.
+But such an approach to religion is not viewed favorably by all atheists.
 According to atheist Gary Wolf:

 “The New Atheists have castigated fundamentalism and branded even the mildest religious liberals as enablers of a vengeful mob.
 Everybody who does not join them is an ally of the Taliban.
 But so far, their provocation has failed to take hold… I take this as good news.
 Even those of us who sympathize intellectually have good reasons to wish that the New Atheists continue to seem absurd.
 If we reject their polemics, if we continue to have respectful conversations even about things we find ridiculous, this doesn’t necessarily mean we’ve lost our convictions or our sanity.
 It simply reflects our deepest, democratic values.
 Or, you might say, our bedrock faith: the faith that no matter how confident we are in our beliefs, there’s always a chance we could turn out to be wrong” (3).

-Likewise philosopher Michael Ruse has been one of the most skeptical voices on New Atheists such as Dawkins.
-Ruse would say that: “The God Delusion makes me embarrassed to be an atheist and the McGraths show why” (5).
+Likewise naturalist philosopher Michael Ruse has been one of the most skeptical voices when it comes to the New Atheists like Richard Dawkins.
+Talking of a book released by Dawkins, Ruse claims that “The God Delusion makes me embarrassed to be an atheist and the McGraths show why” (5).

-Michael Shermer notes the existence of atheistic fundamentalism within science; he complains that “Since the turn of the millennium, a new militancy has arisen among religious sceptics… Whenever religious beliefs conflict with scientific facts or violate principles of political liberty, we must respond with appropriate aplomb.
+Michael Shermer, the The Skeptics Society, notes the existence of atheistic fundamentalism within science; he complains that “Since the turn of the millennium, a new militancy has arisen among religious sceptics… Whenever religious beliefs conflict with scientific facts or violate principles of political liberty, we must respond with appropriate aplomb.
 Nevertheless, we should be cautious about irrational exuberance” (19).

-4. Atheism as a hopeless worldview without purpose.
+4. Atheism is underscored by a hopeless worldview

-This was made quite clear in a debate the atheist activist Dan Barker had with a Christian apologist by the name of James White; Barker remarked: “There is no purpose to life, and we should not want there to be a purpose to life because if there was that would cheapen life” (6).
+Many atheists have not shied away from conceding that atheism eliminates any sense of objective purpose in life.
+In one debate, an atheist activist Dan Barker remarked that “There is no purpose to life, and we should not want there to be a purpose to life because if there was that would cheapen life” (6).

-It is also evident that many atheists also feel the nihilistic force behind their philosophy, as in the words of the late William Provine:
+Many atheists feel the nihilistic force behind their philosophy, as in the words of the late William Provine,

 “Let me summarize my views on what modern evolutionary biology tells us loud and clear … There are no gods, no purposes, no goal-directed forces of any kind.
 There is no life after death.
 When I die, I am absolutely certain that I am going to be dead.
 That’s the end for me.
 There is no ultimate foundation for ethics, no ultimate meaning to life, and no free will for humans, either” (7).